GW2Treasures/gw2api/README.md

 `\GW2Treasures\GW2Api\V2\Endpoint\Account\DyeEndpoint`
 ([source](src/V2/Endpoint/Account/DyeEndpoint.php))

-The [ColorEndpoint][ColorEndpoint] can be used to look up the skins used by this endpoint.
+The [ColorEndpoint][ColorEndpoint] can be used to look up the colors used by this endpoint.
 Implements [🔒AuthenticatedEndpoint][AuthenticatedEndpoint].

 ##### Methods